ibm-cloud-docs/vfsa/about.md

 * The vFSA servers (Bare Metal and FortiGate VM)
 * The [Gateway Appliance section of the IBM Cloud console](/netsec/gateway-appliances)

-Instead of using the IBM Cloud console, you can also use the SLAPI for the same functionality.
+Instead of using the IBM Cloud console, you can also use the [SLAPI](https://sldn.softlayer.com/reference/services/SoftLayer_Network_Gateway/){: external} for the same functionality.
 {: tip}

 The gateway appliance section of the IBM Cloud console provides an interface for selecting the VLANs that you want to associate with your vFSA.
 Associating and then setting a VLAN to "route through" does two things: